 The potential socioeconomic impact of Covid-19 is still being assessed by many economists and organizations.
 With the implementation of strict stay-at-home measures throughout affected countries, the question that lingers among experts is: how much will the global economy contract due to this virus?

 Economists have predicted that unemployment rates in the US could reach as high as 20% if nothing is done now to address the situation.
 According to Bloomberg Economics, global growth has slowed 1.2% and is expected to slow down even more in later months depending on how the situation continues.
 As factories and stores close down due to strict measures to lessen viral spread, you should expect further complications down the road as countries cease economic activity in their cities.
 Consequently, the imposition of travel restrictions will only compound as revenue losses continue to grow.

 Beyond the economic impact, the effect of social isolation as a result of mandated curfews is something that is beginning to take hold.
 Consumer confidence to shop, interact, or go out has declined.
-With more and more people staying at home every day, our relationship to the world around us will change.
+With more and more people staying at home every day, our relationship with the world around us will change.
 From work to education to technological use, the possibilities are endless.
-Even when the pandemic ends, the long-term effects that it will have as people readjust to a post-Covid world have yet to be measured.
+Even when the pandemic ends, the long-term effects that it will have as people readjust to a post-COVID world have yet to be measured.

 How Can We Treat It and Future Research

 Unfortunately, if you were to contract the virus, there are no vaccines or antiviral treatment options.
 Scientists in numerous countries have already begun research and clinical in an effort to create a cure.
 Estimates as to when the vaccine will be ready for public use put it as far as 18 months away.